jaljo/articles/text-editor/text-editor-002-en-proofing.md

 - tweets (by pasting the tweet URL)
 - Youtube videos (by pasting the video URL)

-Although such features may seems very common, complexity shows up because our text editor fits in a more global administration system.
-Unlike in a regular text editor, where an user can insert images browsed from it's computer, we had to direclty work with images and videos collection used in the back office application.
+Although such features may seem very common, complexity shows up because our text editor fits in a more global administration system.
+Unlike in a regular text editor, where a user can insert images browsed from their computer, we had to direclty work with images and videos collection used in the back office application.
 That is, editors could reuse early uploaded or edited medias (e.g. on a previous article writing).